canton7/RestEase/README.md

 ### Dynamic Headers

-If you need to, you can also have dynamic headers, but specifying the `[Header]` attribute on a method parameter:
+If you need to, you can also have dynamic headers, by specifying the `[Header]` attribute on a method parameter:

 ```csharp
 public interface IGitHubApi